jeansouzak/duf/README.md

-- First package version: upload to Google Cloud Storage
+- First package version: Download resources from web and local to upload to Google Cloud Storage ☑
+- Second package version: Create Duffer to upload to Amazon S3 ☐

 ## Installing Duf

 The recommended way to install Duf is through